-Boost your gift-giving mojo by celebrating your beloved’s birthday or wedding anniversary with a gemstone ring gift.
+Boost your gift-giving mojo by celebrating your beloved’s birthday or wedding anniversary with a gift of gemstone birthstone rings.
 Birthstone rings are a perfect choice of gift for your mom or the mother of your children.

 Birthstone jewelry is a great way to give a quality gift that’s beautiful, unique and something that will be well loved for decades.

-Birthstone rings are rings which are set with a gemstone or gemstones which represent the month of birth.
-The gemstone may be natural, that is taken millions of years to form, deep within the earth.
+Gemstone birthstone rings are rings which are set with a gemstone or gemstones which represent the month of birth.
+The gemstone may be natural and taken millions of years to form deep within the earth.
 However, increasingly and alternatively, gemstones may be man-made, being created in a lab.
 Such gems used in birthstone gemstone rings are called synthetics.

 The concept of birthstones is routed deep in history.
 According to the book of Exodus in the Bible, a Hebrew high priest named Aaron was ordered by God to create a breastplate with twelve gemstones.
 The priestly breastplate, sometimes known as the breastplate of Aaron or the breastplate of judgement, contained twelve jewels, and each was inscribed with the name of one of the Israelite tribes.
 First century Jewish Historian Josephus (who came from a priestly family), noted the names were placed according to birth order.
 The birth order of Jacob’s (Israel’s) male children, from firstborn to last, is Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph and Benjamin (Genesis 29 – 30).